Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-I don't like to spend a lot of time post-processing to finish a photo.
+I don’t like to spend much time post-processing to finish a photo.
 In my mind, finishing is the purpose of post-processing.
-Most of the real work of photography comes when it's time to create the photo.
+Most of the real work of photography comes when it’s time to create the photo.

 You may need to wait for the right time of day to get the light you want or for a group of people to move away.
-Patience is more rewarding than a difficult post-processing session that may screw up the result you envisioned.
+Patience is more rewarding than a difficult post-processing session that may screw up your envisioned result.

 Take your time and get the right result at the moment of capture.

 We've gone through a lot of episodes about secrets for taking photos.
 At the end, eventually, you have to do some post-processing.
 If nothing else just cropping them, getting a little bit of exposure adjustment.
 In this episode, we're going to talk about 10 secrets of post-processing.
 I'm William Beem.
 Welcome to I Like Your Picture.
 The show that helps you improve your photography with visual storytelling.

 What is visual storytelling?
 It's the method of approaching your photography with a knowledge of who you're trying to serve with your photos and what emotion you want to make them feel.
 We encourage you to concentrate on your subject, light, and background to create a photo your audience loves.
 I'm glad you found us.
 Hi, my name is William Beem, and we're going to talk about post-processing.